The best mountain bike saddles - MBR

 Read the full review of the Fabric Scoop Radius Elite saddle

-Buy Now: Fabric Scoop Radius Elite saddle at Ribble Cycles from £39.99
+UK buy Now: Fabric Scoop Radius Elite saddle at Ribble Cycles from £40.99

+USA buy now: Fabric Scoop Radius Elite saddle at Merlin Cycles for $47.19

 Fizik Gobi M5 saddle